deephealthproject/eddl/docs/sphinx/source/installation/build-options.rst

     Enabled by default

-- **Use local gtest:** Uses the local copy of the gtest repository as fail-safe.
+- **Use local gtest:** Uses the local copy of the gtest repository as a fail-safe.
 Ignored if using superbuild.

 .. code:: bash